cfsworkload/smart-home-monitor/README.md

 2. Click **BUILD & DEPLOY**.
 3. Select **View logs and history** to monitor the deployment stages.

-Once the deployment finishes, you will have an instance of the Watson Conversation app in your Bluemix Dashboard.
+Once the deployment finishes, you will have an instance of theSmart Home Monitor app in your Bluemix Dashboard.

 ## Add email to IoT Real-Time Insights service notifications